bevelwork/homebrew-tap/README.md

 - **quick-ssm**: Quickly connect to AWS servers from the CLI.
 No GUI or SSH needed.
 - **quick-pipreqs**: Quickly generate requirements.txt from Python projects.
+- **quick-time**: Simple CLI tool for time tracking using a clear text TOML-based format.

 ## How do I install these formulae?